Julya Welch started off as an engineering major at Auburn University, but she soon realized that wasn’t the career path she was meant to take.

 “Earning a degree only teaches you so much.
 But you really learn the most when you’re gaining hands-on experience in the field.
 Every day you encounter something different.
 New challenges come into play, and I enjoy watching everyone using their knowledge and skills to work towards solutions.”

-Julya’s Robins & Morton career started as an internship, and she’s now wrapping up her first full project as a field engineer in Panama City Beach, Florida.
+Julya’s Robins & Morton career started as an internship, and she’s now working as a project engineer on a healthcare project in Alamogordo, New Mexico.

 Another factor that likely helps her team find solutions when a challenge arises onsite: Julya’s can-do attitude.

-In addition to loving the knowledge she receives on the job site, Julya appreciates the fact that Robins & Morton is so family oriented.
-When she interviewed for her current position, she let the interviewers know she would need to be placed on a job site that was close to her hometown for family reasons.
+In addition to loving the knowledge she receives on the jobsite, Julya appreciates the fact that Robins & Morton is so family oriented.

 Julya’s love of the family dynamic on the job spills over from her personal life.
 When she’s not using her analytical skills to help her team tackle challenges on the job site, she’s visiting with family and friends in Mobile or Auburn.